Articles and Bylaws of SIPTA

 - The bodies of the Society are

-- the General Meeting of all Members of the Society for Imprecise Probability: Theories and Applications, also called the General Meeting of the SIPTA, in this document abbreviated to General Meeting;
+- the General Meeting of all Members of the Society for Imprecise Probabilities: Theories and Applications, also called the General Meeting of the SIPTA, in this document abbreviated to General Meeting;

 - the SIPTA Executive Committee.